+1. Transferring Employee Permits: if an employee transfers from one department to another department, the permit stays with the allocating department.
+If the employee's new department does not have an allocation, then the individual will be referred to the Department of Transportation and Parking's Registration Division for resolution.

+2. Student Parking Permit AllocationsRestrictions.
+Student parking permits are distributed primarily through a lottery system in accordance with procedures posted on the T&P website.
+A supplemental set of student parking permits are made available for hardship cases.
+Student Government representatives may are responsible for assigning the available set of student hardship permits to students in accordance with the procedures of the Student Government hardship parking committee the Department of Transportation and Parking guidelines and regulations for those students whose needs necessitate exceptions to the restrictions.

+2.3.Student Parking Permit Eligibility.
+The following student parking permit eligibility restrictions applyare:

-- 1. Transferring Employee Permits: if an employee transfers from one department to another department, the permit stays with the allocating department.
-If the employee's new department does not have an allocation, then the individual will be referred to the Department of Public Safety Transportation and Parking's Registration Division for resolution. - 2.
-Student Permit Restrictions.
-Student Government representatives may assign permits to students in accordance with the Department of Public SafetyTransportation and Parking guidelines and regulations for those students whose needs necessitate exceptions to the restrictions.
-The restrictions are: - (a) No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students. - (b) No student residing off campus within the two-mile radius of the Bell Tower is eligible for a permit. - (c) No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
-20-279.1(11) or higher. - 3.
-Retired Faculty/Staff Permits.
-An allocation of a maximum of 350 permits designated as PM/ALG will be available to retired faculty and staff applying for parking on campus.
+(a) No first-year undergraduate student is eligible for a permit during the academic year unless authorized by the Office of the Dean of Students.

+(b) No student residing off campus within the two mile radius of the Bell Tower is eligible for a permit.

+(c)(b) No parking permit shall be issued to any student for any Vehicle that is required to be registered pursuant to Chapter 20 of the North Carolina General Statutes, or the corresponding statute of a state other than North Carolina, until the student requesting the permit provides the name of the insurer, the policy number under which the student has financial responsibility, and the student certifies that the Vehicle is insured at the levels set in G.S.
+20-279.1(11) or higher.

+3.4.Retired Faculty/Staff Permits.
+An allocation of a maximum of 350 permits designated as PM/ALG will be available to retired faculty and staff applying for parking on campusCampus.
 The PM/ALG permits are valid in permit zoned lots excluding the Cardinal Deck after 12:00 p.m.
 Retired faculty and staff interested in applying for a PM/ALG permit must submit their request through their department coordinator.
 PM/ALG permits will be distributed to departments requesting them based on the same formula that is utilized to distribute the primary parking allocations.
-The PM/ALG permit fee will be based on the PM permit at the lowest tiered rate. - 4.
-Postdoctoral Fellows' Permits.
-Postdoctoral Fellows shall be allocated an appropriate number of permits by the Department of Public SafetyTransportation and Parking.
+The PM/ALG permit fee will be based on the PM permit at the lowest tiered rate.

+4.5.Postdoctoral Fellows' Permits.
+Postdoctoral Fellows shall be allocated an appropriate number of permits by the Department of Transportation and Parking.
 A Postdoctoral Fellow may submit a request to be issued a permit from the Postdoctoral Fellows' allocation if he/she so desires.
 If there are more requests for permits than there are permits, priority will be given based on years of service with the University.
 Any Postdoctoral Fellow not receiving a permit will be placed on a waiting list.
-The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation if it so desires. - 5.
-Temporary Permits.
+The department in which the Postdoctoral Fellow works may assign a permit from its departmental allocation if it so desires.

+5.6.Temporary Permits.
 Temporary permits may be issued in areas where space is determined to be available.
-A fee will be charged for such permits. - 6.
-Other Agencies.
-Parking permit allocations may be assigned to agencies closely related but not affiliated with the University as appropriate based on determination by the Department of Public Safety Transportation and Parking.
+A fee will be charged for such permits.

+6.7.Other Agencies.
+Parking permit allocations may be assigned to agencies closely related but not affiliated with the University as appropriate based on determination by the Department of Transportation and Parking.
 Full payment of the value of the allocation will be required prior to receipt of the permits for distribution.